Inspera Rubrics

 For bands and criteria, feedback can be assigned to manually marked questions that allow for pre-defined feedback, which is based on specific criteria and/or performance bands.

 To release feedback comments using either a rubric or via bands & criteria, you should release the full feedback to your students, including ‘share comments with candidate’.
-Please follow the steps on our dedicated Inspera Feedback Release webpage, following the instructions titled ‘Summative exams with manual-marked questions’.
+Please follow the steps on our dedicated Inspera Feedback Release webpage, where there is now a section dedicated to rubrics.

 To see how students access feedback on Inspera, please navigate to the section titled ‘Student access of digital exam feedback’ on our dedicated Inspera Feedback Release webpage.